LGBTQI actors come out to demand recognition | DW | 05.02.2021

-The #actout initiative,185 German actors and actresses with diverse sexualities came out this week in a campaign for more visibility on the stage and screen.
+Under the #actout initiative,185 German actors and actresses with diverse sexualities came out this week in a campaign calling for more visibility on the stage and screen.

 The cover of Süddeutsche Zeitung Magazin, a weekly supplement to Germany's daily newspaper of the same name, is a tribute to the legendary 1971 Stern magazine cover on which 374 women, celebrities and non-celebrities proclaimed they had had abortions.